 For country FR, an alert regarding the end date of the employee’s contract is configured: the employee’s line manager and HR business partner will receive an email notification 14 days before the contract ends.

-For a non-Australian national, visa details have been maintained in the Work Permit Info block during rehiring.
-An alert regarding the expiry date of the document of type AUS-Visa is configured: the employee, the employee’s line manager, and the employee’s HR business partner will receive an email informing them that the visa of the employee is getting expired in three months and they need to trigger the process of prolonging it.
-The employee is responsible for keeping his or her work permit information up-to-date in the system; refer to test script of scope item Data Change Employee File (FJ5), chapter Maintenance of Employee’s Work Eligibility Data, for more details.

 For employees, who are nationals of another country than the country where the rehiring company is located, details related to the work permit have been maintained during rehiring.
 An alert regarding the expiry date of the work permit document is configured: the employee, the employee’s line manager, and the employee’s HR business partner will receive an email informing them that the work permit document of the employee is getting expired soon and they need to trigger the process of prolonging it.
 Depending on the country of the company, the alert will be received in following situations:

 If country of company is AE: for a non-Emirati national, the work permit document of type UAE-Labor Card is getting expired in two month